Please ensure Javascript is enabled for purposes of website accessibility

 Auto-enrolment – what are an employer's obligations?

-Auto-enrolment is a new mandatory retirement savings scheme for employees under the Automatic Enrolment Retirement Saving System Act 2024 (the Act).
-It is for employees who do not already have a workplace pension scheme or, a personal pension arrangement such as a Personal Retirement Savings Account (PRSA) and meet the eligibility requirements below.
+Auto-enrolment is a new mandatory retirement savings scheme for employees under the Automatic Enrolment Retirement Saving System Act (the Act).
+It is for employees who do not already have a workplace pension scheme or a personal pension arrangement such as a Personal Retirement Savings Account (PRSA) and meet the eligibility requirements below.
 The purpose behind auto-enrolment is to ensure that employees save and invest for their future, but this purpose obliges an employer to also contribute.
 This means that there are cost and compliance implications to consider.

-Which employees are eligible for auto-enrolment?
+Which employees are eligible for auto-enrolment

 Employees will be automatically enrolled if they meet the following conditions: